optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

 Generator
 ~~~~~~~~~
-The generator defines the strategy with which new points should be generated during the exploration.
-There are multiple generators implemented in optimas (see :ref:`generators`) that allow for various optimization strategies or parameter scans.
+The generator defines the strategy with which new points are generated
+during the exploration.
+There are multiple generators implemented in optimas
+(see :ref:`generators`) that allow for various optimization strategies or
+parameter scans.

-In the example below, the varying parameters, objectives and diagnostics defined in the previous sections are used to set up a generator for Bayesian optimization based on `Ax <https://ax.dev/>`_ that uses a single fidelity. ``n_init=4`` indicates that 4 random samples will be generated before the Bayesian optimization loop is started (see :class:`~optimas.generators.AxSingleFidelityGenerator` for more details).
+In the example below, the varying parameters, objectives and diagnostics
+defined in the previous sections are used to set up a single-fidelity Bayesian
+optimizer based on `Ax <https://ax.dev/>`_.
+``n_init=4`` indicates that 4 random samples will be generated before the
+Bayesian optimization loop is started (see
+:class:`~optimas.generators.AxSingleFidelityGenerator` for more details).

 .. code-block:: python